 Current tax assets and liabilities for the current and prior periods are measured at the amount expected to be recovered from or paid to taxation authorities.
-Deferred tax assets and liabilities are offset when the Group and the Company have a legally enforceable right to settle its current tax assets and liabilities on a net basis and the deferred taxes relate to the same taxable entity and the same taxation authority.
+Deferred tax assets and liabilities are offset when the Group and the Company have a legally enforceable right to set off current tax assets against current tax liabilities and the deferred taxes are levied by the same taxation authority on either (i) the same taxable entity; or (ii) different taxable entities which satisfy certain criteria.